 The magazine, Parents, offers seven substitutions or ideas you can easily use to make your home a safer place.
 Here are a few of their suggestions:

 - A floor cleaner without any harsh chemicals

 - An all-purpose cleaner

-Check out the Parent’s Magazine web site for more eco- friendly products.
-There are literally hundreds of products you can find that are better suited for your home, which will, in turn, provide a healthier place for your family to reside.
+Check out the Parent’s Magazine website for more eco- friendly products.
+There are literally hundreds of products you can find that are better suited to your home, which will, in turn, provide a healthier place for your family to reside.
 Every grocery store in America, if you take the time to read the labels, will have a green product next to one that is not so friendly to the environment.
 It’s up to you to make the right decision that will help to reap benefits immediately.

 How to Dispose of Hazardous Waste in Raleigh

 According to the WakeGov hazardous waste regulations, because of the dangers these materials can cause, considering their caustic properties, these waste must be taken to the following two sites: